17 things to do this spring for adults

-See original photographs and illustrations in the free Expeditions and Endeavours exhibition in the Images of Nature gallery.
+See original photographs and illustrations in the Expeditions and Endeavours exhibition in the Images of Nature gallery.

 Take a deep breath and stretch out under the blue whale.
 Feel rejuvenated with a morning yoga class hosted in collaboration with East of Eden.
 After a live gong bath to finish the session, explore the galleries before the Museum opens to the public.

 Resembling modern fish and dolphins, the specimens in the Fossil Marine Reptiles gallery include a female ichthyosaur fossil with evidence of six unborn young in her womb, and another specimen that died and was preserved in the process of giving birth.